quipper/monorepo-deploy-actions/environment-outputs/README.md

 ### Outputs

-This actions returns the `outputs` field corresponding to the rule.
+This actions returns the outputs corresponding to the rule.

+It also returns the below outputs.

 | Name                    | Description                                                           |
 | ----------------------- | --------------------------------------------------------------------- |